shopware5/devdocs/source/developers-guide/shopware-config/index.md

         ...
     ],
 ```

 This option controls the smarty template caching.
-Normally you have to clear your cache after
-every change on the template, but if you set `forceCompile` to `true` your template will be
-compiled on every reload.
+Normally you have to clear your cache after every change on the template, but if you set `forceCompile` to `true` your template will be compiled on every reload.
 This should be an essential option for every developer.
+Keep in mind that it does have a great impact and loading times and should never be used in production.

 ### HTTP Cache
-default:

 ```
     'httpcache' => [
         'enabled' => true,